Jeff Chiba Stearns: Filmmaking

 On top of filmmaking, Chiba Stearns's animation studio, Meditating Bunny Studio Inc., has created commercials and viral videos for clients such as 3M, Generali, and Sharpie.
 In 2010, his short animated film, Ode to a Post-it Note, won the Webby Award for Best Branded Entertainment at the 15th Annual Webby Awards.
 The film was commissioned by 3M Canada to celebrate the 30th anniversary of the Post-it Note and features Post-it Note inventor, Arthur Fry.
+Chiba Stearns also directed the Sharpie Pens commercial "The Proposal" in 2010.

-As a follow up to his 2007 animation, Yellow Sticky Notes, Chiba Stearns has assembled 15 influential independent animators from across Canada to participate in an collaborative anijam entitled, Yellow Sticky Notes | Canadian Anijam.
+As a follow-up to his 2007 animation, Yellow Sticky Notes, Chiba Stearns has assembled 15 influential independent animators from across Canada to participate in an collaborative anijam entitled, Yellow Sticky Notes | Canadian Anijam.
 To create the film, the animators are asked to utilize what Chiba Stearns has coined "animation meditation" to self reflect by only drawing on 4x6 inch sticky notes.
 The film has since gone on to screen at over 60 international film festivals including Hot Docs and Ottawa International Animation Festival.

 Chiba Stearns' second feature-length documentary, Mixed Match (2016), explores the complexities multiethnic people with rare blood diseases face when trying to find bone marrow donors.
 The film has screened at over 30 international film festivals and won 5 audience awards as well as the Best of the Northwest Award at the Spokane International Film Festival and the Grand Prix for Best Documentary at the Houston Asian American Pacific Islander Film Festival.

 In 2018, Chiba Stearns wrote and illustrated his first children's book, Mixed Critters, an ABC book of hybrid animals.
 In 2020, he released his second children's book, Nori and His Delicious Dreams, about a mixed Japanese Canadian boy who dreams of sleeping in foods from around the world.

 Chiba Stearns collaborated with Sansei artist Lillian Michiko Blakey to co-write and illustrate the graphic novel, On Being Yukiko, released in January 2021.
 The book features an intergenerational story with themes of Japanese Canadian history and identity.

-Chiba Stearns is also a past college animation instructor and the past Vice President of the Okanagan International Film Festival.
+Chiba Stearns was the creative director and directed over 60 episodes of the hit pre-school television series, The Treebees, which has amassed millions of views on YouTube.
+As an educator, he currently teaches at the Emily Carr University of Art and Design and taught classical animation at the Centre for Arts and Technology.